IanMcLo/bip-39-dice/README.md

 ## ⚠️ Critical Compatibility Notice

-### This tool is NOT compatible with Coldcard or SeedSigner dice rolls.
+### Uses a different dice-to-entropy algorithm than COLDCARD and SeedSigner

 There are **two fundamentally different and incompatible** methods for converting dice rolls into BIP39 seed phrases.
 They produce **completely different seed words** from the same physical dice rolls.
 Neither is "wrong" — they are simply different standards.